WarutaShinken/beer-blockchain/README.md

 # beer-blockchain
 Released in Aug 6 2021

-## ATTENTION: Version 1.0.1 is the right version, please do NOT use previous version
+## ATTENTION: Version code > 1.0.1 is the right version, please do NOT use previous version

-### Any one upgrade to v1.0.1, please delete your old data first.
+### Any one upgrade to v1.0.1 or newer, please delete your old data first.
 ### delete your old data: ' ~/.beer/ '

 **Beer** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
 It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.